siddgood/CalHacks2017/README.md

-# CalHacks2017
+# ChefText
-Cal Hacks 2017
+Made @ Cal Hacks 4.0, 2017

+A simple text bot that logs your calorie count and provides you with advice on what to eat throughout the day.
+Built with Python, Flask, lxml, Twilio, and requests.

-By: Siddharth Kumaran and Srujay Korlakunta
+By: Srujay Korlakunta and Siddharth Kumaran